MicrosoftDocs/azure-dev-docs/articles/lab/tool-tip-metrics.md

 ---
 title: 'Create a Python app in Azure App Service on Linux'
-description: Get started with Azure App Service by deploying your first Python app to a Linux container in App Service. ms.topic: quickstart ms.date: 09/22/2020
+description: Part of Get started with Azure App Service by deploying your first Python app to a Linux container in App Service. ms.topic: quickstart ms.date: 09/22/2020
 robots: noindex
 ---

-# Quickstart: Create a Python app in Azure App Service
+# Create a Python app in Azure App Service

 In this quickstart, you deploy a Python web app to [App Service on Linux](/azure/app-service/overview#app-service-on-linux), Azure's highly scalable, self-patching web hosting service.